wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

         &#916; Duration (P95)
       </td>
       <td>
-        The change in duration since it was last recorded.
-The table view indicates if the duration of the request has increased or decreased since the last time it was recorded.
+        The difference between the current request rate and the request rate at the time you prefer to compare it to (based on the <b>Compare</b> option you select).
+This change is shown as a percentage too.
       </td>
     </tr>
     <tr>